lhy110/sail_tutorials/1. Installation and Environment Setup/README.md

 ```

 ## Matlab
 Matlab contains a lot of prebuild and tested computer vision, deep learning and sensor fusion tools, which maybe be uses as an inital tutorial in understaning how different methods work.
-They also provide many notebook style and video tutiorals found [here](https://au.mathworks.com/) and [here](https://www.youtube.com/user/MATLAB) respectivly.
+They also provide many notebook (mlx) and video tutiorals found [here](https://au.mathworks.com/) and [here](https://www.youtube.com/user/MATLAB) respectivly.

 Instructions for installing matlab using the University of Canterbury accoutn are located [here](https://www.canterbury.ac.nz/engineering/schools/mathematics-statistics/student-advice-and-resources/matlab-on-personal-devices/).